 The mental toll of having low testosterone can be one of the most difficult parts of the whole ordeal.
-On top of having your inherent ‘manliness’ stripped from you before your eyes, the depression and anxious mentality is like adding salt to a wound.
+On top of having your inherent manliness stripped from you , the depression and anxious mentality is like adding salt to a wound.

 What’s the relationship between low testosterone and anxiety?

 In order to manage your mental health, it’s imperative that you at least get your testosterone levels checked out.
-While they might not be the source of the issue, they could lead you to the main cause of your anxiety.
+While it might not be the source of the issue, it could lead you to the main cause of your anxiety.

 But what does high testosterone really mean?

-Testosterone is the naturally-occurring steroid hormone responsible for the building and maintenance of muscle mass, the production and distribution of body fat, libido, among many other things.
+Testosterone is the naturally-occurring steroid hormone responsible for the building and maintenance of muscle mass, the production and distribution of body fat and the controller of libido, among many other things.
 It functions to help our sperm remain motile and ever plentiful, too.